 There was a significant difference in the means among the genotypes for days to 50% flowering in both the seasons .
 In kharif season the mean values in respect of this trait ranged from 30.05(Chandhana) to 44.00(IC- 205040) with a general mean of 35.67 (Table 1).
 In Rabi season the mean values in respect of this trait ranged from 31.50(Madhavi) to 38.50 (JCS-36003, EC- 377019) with the general mean of (Table 2.)
 Comparative studies of the mean values of sesame genotypes on different seasons indicated that the earliest flowering occurred in Rabi, while the delayed flowering occurred in kharif season.
 The earliest flowering of the crop in Rabi could be due to accumulation of required growing degree days in a shorter period of time owing to favourable conditions during the season.

 The pooled mean values of the varieties / genotypes over two seasons shown that the sesame variety JCS-RF4 was having highest (39.75) and Chandana was lowest (31.25) in days to 50% flowering (Table 3).
-The similar findings were reported by Malli,R. et al. (2015) . in which the analysis of variance revealed that there is significant difference among the genotypes in kharif and Rabi .
+The similar findings were reported by Malli,R. et al. (2015) in which the analysis of variance revealed that there is significant difference among the genotypes in kharif and Rabi .

 3.2 Days to maturity